 You can now generate personalized GST-compliant invoices using Masters India’s Free GST Invoice Generator.
 For this, all you have to do is:

 Step 3: Fill in all the relevant fields.

 Step 4: ‘Save’ the invoice as a PDF file or directly print the same.

 This Invoice Generator is developed to help users:

-Furthermore, users have an option to upload their signature.
+Furthermore, users have the option to upload their signatures.
 Because of this, the printing of invoices, just to sign them, can be avoided.